Avnet/Fujikura-beamforming-TaskAB/README.md

 <img src="./media/image34a.png" style="width:6.5in;height:3.52083in" />

-8. If the user wishes to see the 2D elevation and azimuth plots or a 3D plot which approximate the beampattern of an array of 5G antenna elements, check the boxes next to the 2D/3D Beam Angle Plot text before sending the settings to the PAAM.
+8. If you wish to see the 2D elevation and azimuth plots or a 3D plot which approximate the beampattern of an array of 5G antenna elements, check the boxes next to the 2D/3D Beam Angle Plot text before sending the settings to the PAAM.

-   NOTE: Both the Phased Array System Toolbox and the Antenna Toolbox must be installed to use.
+   >NOTE: Both the Phased Array System Toolbox and the Antenna Toolbox must be installed to use.

 <img src="./media/image35a.png" style="width:6.5in;height:3.52083in" />

 ## 8.1 ADC and DAC Control Tab <a name="adc-dac-control-tab"></a>

+The Fujikura PAAM Daughtercard includes the ability to measure and adjust all system voltage rails by way of onboard ADCs and DACs.
 The ADC/DAC tab allows for reading ADC values and writing DAC values.
-As part of a successful initialization of the PAAM by RFSoC Explorer, default values will be written to enable the DAC channels.
+As part of a successful initialization of the PAAM by Avnet RFSoC Explorer, default values will be written to enable the DAC channels.

+After successfully initializing the Fujikura PAAM daughtercard, the "Read ADCs" button will turn red, indicating that the ADC channels are available for reading.
+Reading the ADC values before initialization will not guarantee correct readback.

-Each of the rails has a text field in which to enter the desired output voltage, which will then send a command to the app running on the PS to set the appropriate trim.
+Each of the rails has a text field in which to enter the desired output voltage, which will then send a command to the app running on the AMD Zynq RFSoC Processing Subsystem (PS) to set the appropriate trim value.

 <img src="./media/fjk-adc-dac-control.PNG" style="width:6.5in;height:3.52083in" />